louismarcel90/Gatekeeper/README.md

 # 📌 Gatekeeper — *Zero-Trust API Gateway & Management Platform*

-## 1. 🧠 What This Project Is / Why It Exists
+## 1. 🧠 What is Gatekeeper / Why It Exists

 Gatekeeper is a full-stack API security and governance platform built to address today’s most urgent enterprise needs: access control, rate limiting, auditability, analytics, and abuse prevention.